Ibanez BTB1836 - Overview and Best Prices

 Price Overview

-Its average competitor's price is $1900, which means that the Ibanez BTB1836 is within the average price asked for this kind of bass.
+Its average competitor's price is $3100, which means that the Ibanez BTB1836 is around 39% cheaper than the competition.
 This takes into account all instruments of the same category in our database with 6 strings and Fixed bridge that are made in United States.

 SET PRICE ALERT